-If you’ve travelled all the way to Cornwall, you shouldn’t have to hide inside your hotel or b&b just because of a little water.
+If you’ve travelled all the way to Cornwall, you shouldn’t have to hide inside your hotel or b&b just because it’s raining.
 But what are your options when the weather simply isn’t on your side?
 Here are 10 things to do in Cornwall even when it’s raining.

 Step into Eden